The S&P 500 is really the S&P 5. Big tech dominates the index - KTVZ

 With that in mind, investors may need to grin and bear it when buying a regular index fund.
 Yes, you have significant exposure to a quintet of tech firms.
 But the members of this Fab Five have justified their solid stock performance.

 “Having this much in tech is a concern that shouldn’t be ignored.
 There are comparisons to the late 1990s.
-But we need to realize that these companies are achieving better-than-average revenue and earnings growth in a growth-world,” said Timothy Chubb, chief investment officer at Girard.
+But we need to realize that these companies are achieving better-than-average revenue and earnings growth in a growth-starved world,” said Timothy Chubb, chief investment officer at Girard.

 Chubb added that market cap weighting is a better option than ranking stocks in an index by share price, as the Dow does, especially considering what it’s top rating is: Boeing, which is down 15% in the past year amid the grounding of the 737 Max almost a year ago.